stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/8-rbac.md

 - Completion of [Lab 7: Network Policies](7-network-policies.md)
 - Basic understanding of Kubernetes resources and the Kubernetes API

+!!! warning
-- Execute `cd ../008-rbac` to navigate to this lab directory
+    Execute `cd ../008-rbac` to navigate to this lab directory

 ## Lab Environment Validation